If you love Italian food, grow an Edible Italian Garden to have a fresh supply of the tastiest vegetables and herbs even if you’re short of space!

-How to Grow: For growing onions in containers, choose a pot that is at least 10 inches deep, and as wide as possible.
-Maintain 3 inches of spacing, keep the planter in full sun.
+How to Grow: For growing onions in containers, choose a pot that is at least 8-10 inches deep and as wide as possible.
+Maintain 3 inches of spacing, and keep the planter in full sun.
 Here is Everything About Growing Onions In Pots

-How to Grow: Grow rosemary in a 10-12 inches deep pot, place it in a space that receives ample sunlight and water moderately.
+How to Grow: Grow rosemary in a 10-12 inches deep pot, and place it in a space that receives ample sunlight and water moderately.
 Know Secrets To Grow Fuller and Bushier Rosemary here

 Despite bearing a resemblance to cabbage or red lettuce, the maroon-red leaves of radicchio are bitter-tasting and meaty.
-You can use them in salads, grilled or to make sauces and pasta fillings, or steam as a side-dish to comfort an upset stomach.
+You can use them in salads, grilled or to make sauces and pasta fillings, or steam them as a side dish to comfort an upset stomach.

-How to Grow: Radicchio is quick-growing and hardy and grows well in cool temperature.
+How to Grow: Radicchio is quick-growing and hardy and grows well in cool temperatures.
 In climates with mild winters, winter is the best time to grow this.

 Silky, tender eggplant is at the heart of many Italian favorites, including eggplant parm and caponata, not to mention molto pasta and pizza creations.